 The jacket has swelled edges, four-button cuffs, double vents and open patch pockets on the hips.
 The patch pockets are a classic feature on warm-weather suits as they don’t require a lining to be placed inside, and they go well with the suit’s more casual cloth.
 We don’t see if the breast pocket is also a patch pocket or if it’s a welt pocket.
 The trousers have a flat front, straight legs, plain hems and are worn with a belt.

 The blue and white end-on-end shirt is likely a linen and cotton blend.
 It has a tall, two-button spread collar, front placket and short sleeves.
 Short sleeves shouldn’t be worn with a suit, even such a casual one, but short sleeves with a suit recall how Ian Fleming dressed James Bond in his stories.
 Though most suits should be worn with a tie, a casual linen suit is one of the few that can successfully be worn without one.
-Bond wears the suit with snuff (light brown) suede chukka boots and a medium brown leather belt.
+Bond wears the suit with snuff (light brown) suede chukka boots in the ‘Trapper’ model from Loake and a medium brown leather belt.